Auth

 - Client sends logout request with ID token hint.

-- Plugin invalidates tokens in the Identity Provider.
+- The tokens are invalidated in the Identity Provider.

 - Cache entries are invalidated.